Table of Contents

 sum(rate(http_responses_total{code="500"}[1m])) / sum(rate(http_responses_total[1m]))

-To measure saturation, you should usually refer to system metrics, like memory, disk, or CPU.
-These types of metrics are collected directly from Kubernetes nodes and don't rely on instrumentation.
-For instance, to monitor the CPU saturation, you need to use a metric like "cpu" from the node exporter combined with the average overtime function:
+You should usually refer to system metrics like memory, disk, or CPU to measure saturation.
+These metrics are collected directly from Kubernetes nodes and don't rely on instrumentation.
+For instance, to monitor the CPU saturation, you need to use a metric like "CPU" from the node exporter combined with the average overtime function:

 avg_over_time(cpu[1m])